Benefits of Outpatient Treatment Instead of Inpatient Rehab

 Why Choose an Intensive Outpatient Program?

-An article published by the National Institutes of Health describes intensive outpatient treatment as the following addiction care service:
+An article published by the National Institutes of Health describes the intensive outpatient treatment as the following addiction care service:

 Substance abuse intensive outpatient programs (IOPs) are direct services for people with substance use disorders or co-occurring mental and substance use disorders who do not require medical detoxification or 24-hour supervision.
 IOPs are alternatives to inpatient and residential treatment.
 They are designed to establish psychosocial supports and facilitate relapse management and coping strategies.
 IOPs are an important part of the continuum of care for alcohol and drug use disorders.
 They are as effective as inpatient treatment for most individuals seeking care.
 Public and commercial health plans should consider IOP treatment as a covered health benefit.
 Standardization of the elements included in IOPs may improve their quality and effectiveness.
 (NIH)

 Outpatient treatment programs have some benefits over traditional residential rehab or inpatient treatment programs.
-Let’s look at some of these benefits so that you or a loved one can make an informed decisions about your recovery from addiction.
+Let’s look at some of these benefits so that you or a loved one can make an informed decision about your recovery from addiction.

 Benefits of Outpatient Treatment